Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 For which services can Cashback be agreed?

-The broad applicability of Cashback makes it a valuable tool for companies in a wide range of industries to control their cash flow and manage payment terms effectively.
-Here is a more detailed explanation of the services and products for which Cashback is booked.
+The broad applicability of cash discounts makes them a valuable tool for companies in a wide range of industries to control their cash flows and effectively manage payment terms.
+Here is a more detailed explanation of the services and products for which cash discounts are booked.

 Agriculture and Food Production